Posted on

 It also covers reporting such violations to the relevant state agency, like the California Department of Industrial Relations.

-Example: Delores spends her weekend canvassing for a third-party candidate who is running for state office.
+Example: Delores spends her weekend canvassing for a third-party candidate who is running for California state office.
 When her supervisor learns of this, she looks up the candidate’s political positions.
 Not agreeing with them, the supervisor fires Delores for helping his campaign.

 What should I do if I am wrongfully discharged?

-Contact me, and I will start reviewing your employment contract and employee handbook.
 You may be required first to bring your complaint to your company’s human resources department.
-You may then have to file a wrongful termination claim with the Equal Employment Opportunity Commission (EEOC).
+You may then have to file a wrongful termination claim with the California Civil Rights Department (CRD) or the Equal Employment Opportunity Commission (EEOC).

 What can I recover if I have been wrongfully terminated?